Likica/zookeepr/README.md

   ## Installation Instructions
   ##### [Back to Table of Contents](#Table-of-Contents)
-  No need to install
+  No need to install, just use URL link to access the application [Click here](https://github.com/likica/zookeepr)

   ## Usage Instructions
   ##### [Back to Table of Contents](#Table-of-Contents)
-  1. Open the application's URL in web broser 2.
-Search for specific animal(s) by name, species, diet and/or personality traits.
+  1. Open the application's URL in web broser
+  2. Search for specific animal(s) by name, species, diet and/or personality traits.
 Or, search for zookeepers by name, id, age or their favorite animal(s).
 You can also add new animal(s) and/or zookepeer(s)

   ## Contributing
   ##### [Back to Table of Contents](#Table-of-Contents)